Thetford Priory: Description

 It housed the tombs of the Howard dynasty, of Henry FitzRoy, 1st Duke of Richmond and Somerset, and of other early Tudor Dynasty officials.
-Even this could not save the priory from the Dissolution of the Monasteries and, on its closure in 1540 (it was one of the last priories to be dissolved), the Howard tombs were removed to St Michael the Archangel, Framlingham.
+Even this could not save the priory from the Dissolution of the Monasteries and, on its closure in 1540 (it was one of the last priories to be dissolved), the Howard tombs were removed to St Michael the Archangel, Framlingham, close to the family's Framlingham Castle.

-The Prior’s Lodging was converted into a house which was occupied until the early eighteenth century.
+The Prior’s Lodging was converted into a house which was occupied until the early 18th century.

 Its ruins (including the lower walls of the church and cloister, along with the impressive shell of the priors' lodging and, reached by a pathway from the main site, an almost complete 14th-century gatehouse) are open to the public as an English Heritage site.
 The priory and gatehouse are Grade I listed buildings.
 The ruins are reputedly haunted and were the subject of an episode of the television series Ghosthunters.